Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 It adds exposure to:

 - the company’s capital-allocation strategy;
-- equity dilution risk;
+- redacted dilution risk;
 - debt and preferred-financing dynamics;
 - the market premium or discount applied to its BTC holdings;
-- and the reflexivity of a public equity increasingly treated as a leveraged BTC proxy.
+- and the reflexivity of a public redacted increasingly treated as a leveraged BTC proxy.

 That can create tremendous upside during a favorable liquidity cycle.